Keksuccino/docs_fancymenu/docs/conditions.md

 **Value required**: Yes - Full year (e.g., "2023").
 Multiple values can be provided by separating with commas.

 ## File/Folder Exists
-Checks if a specific file or folder exists on the system.
+Checks whether a file or directory exists.
-**Value required**: Yes - Path to the file or folder (absolute or relative to the game directory)
+**Value required**: Yes - A path relative to the active game directory, or a path beginning with `.minecraft/` for the conventional Minecraft directory.
+Files and directories both count as existing.

 ## Is OS Linux
 Checks if the operating system is Linux.